techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_03/4_Subnetting/opdracht.md

 - IPv4 is explained in different ways

-- The fact that HEXADECIMAL IPv6 adresses are just too much for me to claculate
+- The fact that HEXADECIMAL IPv6 adresses are just too much for me to calculate

 # Resultaat